alexdlaird/pyngrok/README.md

 from pyngrok import ngrok

 ngrok_process = ngrok.get_ngrok_process()
-ngrok_process.process.wait() # block until CTRL-C or some other terminating event
+# Block until CTRL-C or some other terminating event
+ngrok_process.process.wait()
 ```

 The `NgrokProcess` also contains an `api_url` variable, usually initialized to